Ranagol/webpage-template/readme.md

 login status.
 Both for registering and for login there is a faily complex validation process, with error displaying.

+## Logging
+The app uses a singleton class for Logging.

 ## Error handling, exceptions and error logging